Understanding the Pond Environment

 - Remove floating matter with a net and bottom debris with a pond vacuum to prevent excess waste

 - Top up any evaporation in your pond to dilute waste, always treat the new tap water with a de-chlorinator like Fresh Start as chlorine and chloramine in tap water is designed to kill bacteria which prevents the spread of disease in humans but will decimate the biological filter essential for a healthy pond.
 Chlorine and chloramine can also damage sensitive gill membranes of fish and other wildlife.

-- Manage waste levels by using a pond filter and using products like Sludge Buster or Brilliant Pond Tablets which include bacteria that will eat waste.
+- Manage waste levels by using a pond filter and using products like Sludge Buster or Clean Pond Pods which include bacteria that will eat waste.

 - Most of the toxic chemicals are completely invisible to the naked eye so you need to test your water regularly to check for chemical irregularities.
 This way you can catch problems early before they have severe effects on the health of your pond.